 Types of CSM Compensation Structures

 Incentives and compensation models for customer success teams often vary significantly across companies and industries.
 On one end of the spectrum, customer success managers, or CSMs, are purely in a partner role with customers, helping them get the most value out of the products and services they have purchased.
 On the other end, customer success managers often work closely with sales teams, have a significant focus on upselling customers, and may even have a large percentage of their total earnings come from variable compensation, although not as large of a percentage as sales teams have.
 In determining how to map out compensation for customer success teams, it’s essential to design a structure that accounts for the specifics of each business and will maximize outcomes in line with your specific business objectives.
-This guide will break down the fundamentals of CSM compensation and explore the trade-offs and use cases for each model.
+This guide will break down the fundamentals of CSM compensation and explore the trade-offs and use cases for each model, with a particular focus on metrics, renewals and expansion, and revenue growth.

 At the most basic level, there are three basic models for compensating customer success teams: